 Appropriate use of first person we and our:

 Two other nurses and I worked together to create a qualitative survey to measure patient satisfaction.
-We completed the surveys within 3 days and presented the results to our supervisor.
+Upon completion, we presented the results to our supervisor.